scagiu99/Catena-di-Supermercati/README.md

 # Catena di Supermercati - project of Basi di Dati e Web
 Project for the University Bachelor Degree Course of Basi di Dati e Web (A.A.
 2019-2020)

-The aim of the project is to design:
+The aim of the project is to design a chain of supermarkets developing:

 • an Entity-Relationship scheme and its E-R restructured equivalent